 Delhi polls: Celebrations at AAP office as trends show thumping victory for party

-Carrying blue and white balloons, buntings and giant cut-outs of their leader Arvind Kejriwal, AAP workers went into celebratory mode at the party headquarters on Tuesday as trends showed the party was set for a massive victory in the Delhi Assembly polls.
+Carrying blue and white balloons, buntings and giant cut-outs of their leader Arvind Kejriwal, AAP workers celebrated at the party headquarters on Tuesday as the party headed towards a massive victory in the Delhi Assembly polls.
 Grooving to the tunes of the party's campaign song - 'Lage Raho Kejriwal' - and drumbeats, hundreds of AAP workers celebrated at the party office.

 As the party's tally went up, AAP supporters hugged each other and offered 'ladoos' amid a surcharged atmosphere.
 Several supporters draped themselves in the Tricolour and flashed victory signs as the giant screen showed the party's surge.